JustinDiament/Spreadsheet/implementation/README.md

     - Text styles are applied to all selected cells (you can use multi-select with SHIFT as described above).
         - In order to remove bolded/italicized/underline, ALL selected cells must have that quality.
 If only some do, the quality will be applied to the ones that do not have it when clicking the button.

-- To view this guide, click the Help button next to the Edit and Data dropdown menus.
+- To view an abridged version of this guide within the Spreadsheet application, click the Help button next to the Edit and Data dropdown menus.